digipolisantwerp/location-picker_widget_angular/README.md

 ## Publishing

-> Only the ACPaaS UI team publishes new packages.
-[Contact us](https://acpaas-ui.digipolis.be/contact) if you need a new release published.
+> Only the Antwerp UI team publishes new packages.
+[Contact us](https://antwerp-ui.digipolis.be/contact) if you need a new release published.

 ## Running unit tests